 These examples would describe what we as a society allow as ‘tolerable’ fairness.

 Logically, if athletes can possess these physical or hormonal advantages, then transgender athletes competing in female sports should also fall under a ‘tolerable’ fairness.
-However, there are some distinguishing factors that would suggest otherwise.
+However, some distinguishing factors would suggest otherwise.

 - The IOC guidelines for testosterone limits in transgender athletes is 10 nmol/L, 9x the average female levels .